bernhardAxonIvy/doc/source/designer-guide/introduction/common-ui-components.rst

-The copy wizard appears when you execute the *Paste* operation (either through the menu action *Paste* or with *Ctrl-V*) after having copied something to the clipboard (e.g. through the menu action *Copy* or with *Ctrl-C*).
+The copy wizard appears when you execute the *Paste* operation (either through the menu action *Paste* or with *Ctrl-V*) after having copied something to the clipboard (e.g., through the menu action *Copy* or with *Ctrl-C*).

 The copy wizard lets you change the project, name and namespace of the copy that will be created.
-All of the parameters are already filled in, the system tries to make educated guesses, if the selected target location is not valid or does not supply sufficient information (e.g. if a resource with the same name already exists at the paste location, then the name of the copy will be automatically have a "CopyOf" prefix).
+All of the parameters are already filled in, the system tries to make educated guesses, if the selected target location is not valid or does not supply sufficient information (e.g., if a resource with the same name already exists at the paste location, then the name of the copy will be automatically have a "CopyOf" prefix).